hbctraining/reproducibility-tools/activities/Rmd_exercise4.md

     - Create an R chunk for all code underneath each `#` comment in the original R script
     - Comment on the plots (you may have to run the code from the R script to see the plots first)
     - Add a floating table of contents in the YAML header by referring to these [instructions](https://bookdown.org/yihui/rmarkdown/html-document.html#floating-toc).
 YAML is fussy about indentations, make sure you are paying attention to it.
+    - (Optional) If you would like to have a button that show/hide your code in the report, you can add an additional argument in the YAML header by referring to this [instruction](https://bookdown.org/yihui/rmarkdown/html-document.html#code-folding).
     - Add a code chunk with `sessionInfo()` at the end
 4. **Knit the markdown**
 5. Upload the new Rmd file and the HTML report to the Dropbox link on the schedule page.